TropicSatern36/OMV_Compose/README.md

 # Docker Compose Media Server and Automation Setup

-This Docker Compose configuration sets up various containers for managing and automating various services related to media streaming, torrenting, and network management.
+This Docker Compose configuration sets up various containers for managing and automating services related to media streaming, torrenting, and network management.
 The setup includes applications for DNS filtering, media management, downloading, reverse proxying, and system automation.

 The services are connected via a custom Docker network (`omv`), ensuring each container can communicate with others on a dedicated subnet.
-The containers are configured to persist important data like media libraries and configurations and to expose relevant ports for accessing web interfaces.
+The containers are configured to persist important data, such as media libraries and configurations, and to expose relevant ports for accessing web interfaces.

 ## Features